-Waymo GM Cruise 2018 Safety Report® 2018 Safety Report® 2018 Safety Report ^{er} 2019 Safety Report 98 2018 Safety Report 99 Validation waymonetests off public roads, within closed courses and in simulations that include thousands of real- world scenarios All vehicles can demonstrate the 28 core competencies recommended by the US Department of Transportation, as well as other behaviour competencies Each competency is tested against a wide variety of closed-course and simulated tests Waymo engages in crash avoidance testing across scenarios identified by the NHTSA as being among the most common A robust system A robust system A robust system A robust system Christ Validation processes employ both conventional and SOTIF (safety of the intended function) validation processes Conventional validation processes: Vehicle-, system-, subsystem- and component-level performance testing Requirements- based validation of system, subsystem and components Faults injection testing of safety- critical control input, outputs, computation and communication Validation of fail- over and safe state transitions within the fault tolerant time interval Intrusion testing, such as electromagnetic interference and electromagnetic compatibility testing, as well as other environmental element exposure tests Durability tests Regression and stimulation-based software validation SOTIF validation processes: Systematic exposure of the self-driving system to performance requirements of the ODD Identifying and iteratively testing driving scenarios and edge cases Apple's valuation process begins when a new ADS capability is identified.
-Verification tests are designed to exercise the hardware and software in a manner that mimics the operating environments and inputs that would be expected at each level of integration All proposed changes are subjected to rigorous and comprehensive simulation testing that evaluates the software against pre- determined criteria After passing simulation testing, the entire system undergoes on-road testing at closed- course testing grounds before being endorsed for operation on public roads 200X tests in highly detailed simulations and on the road, prioritizing significant investment in in-house simulation capabilities Vehicles are used as tools by the engineering teams to test and validate the sensor suite and autonomous driving software Zoox focuses on a robust training programme and high standards for all vehicle operators that challenge the self- driving system
+Waymo Uber GM Cruise Apple Zoox 2018 Safety Report 95 2018 Safety Report 96 2018 Safety Report 97 2019 Safety Report98 2018 Safety Report 99 Validation Waymo tests on public roads, within closed courses and in simulations that include thousands of real-world scenarios - All vehicles can demonstrate the 28 core competencies recommended by the US Department of Transportation, as well as other behaviour competencies. - Each competency is tested against a wide variety of closed course and simulated tests. - Waymo engages in crash avoidance testing across scenarios identified as being among the most common by the NHTSA.
+The Uber report describes processes for software, hardware and on-road testing and reporting systems: Software testing: - Map compatibility test - Onboard integration tests - Unit tests - Virtual simulation regression set test - Reaction time metrics test Hardware testing: Simulation involving test scenario development across multiple scenarios including: 1) normal driving scenarios; 2) crash avoidance scenarios; 3) crash situations On-road testing: Reliance on high manufacturing standards and traceability of assembly GM Cruise validation processes employ both conventional and SOTIF (safety of the intended function) validation processes.
+Conventional validation processes: - Vehicle-, system-, subsystem- and component-level performance testing - Requirements-based validation of system, subsystem and components - Faults injection testing of safety-critical control input, outputs, computation and communication - Validation of fail-over and safe state transitions within the fault tolerant time interval - Intrusion testing, such as electromagnetic interference and electromagnetic compatibility testing, as well as other Apple's validation process begins when a new ADS capability is identified.
+Verification tests are designed to exercise the hardware and software in a manner that mimics the operating environments and inputs that would be expected at each level of integration.
+All proposed changes are subjected to rigorous and comprehensive simulation testing that evaluates the software against predetermined criteria.
+After passing simulation testing, the entire system undergoes on-road testing at closed-course proving grounds before being nominated for operation on public roads.
+Zoox tests in highly detailed simulations and on the road, making a priority to invest heavily in in-house simulation capabilities.
+Vehicles are used as tools by the engineering teams to test and validate the sensor suite and autonomous driving software.
+Zoox focuses on a robust training programme and high standards for all vehicle operators.